applied-crypto-lab/picco/README.md

 The parameters can be placed in any order in the SMC config.
 The `inputs` and `outputs` parameters allow a user to run a program with inputs distributed multiple parties and produce multiple outputs with each of them being sent to a distinct output party.
 It will be assumed that input/output computational parties are numbered sequentially from 1 up until the specified number of parties.
 For example, if the number of inputs parties is $N$, they are expected to be numbered 1 through $N$.
 The same entity can take on different roles (e.g., input party 1 can also be output party 2).

-**Compilation mode.** PICCO is equipped with two possible modes for compilation and execution.
+**Compilation mode.** PICCO is equipped with three possible modes for compilation and execution.
+In *testing mode* (denoted with the flag `-t`), computational parties use public key cryptography in order to set up secure communication channels.
+Inputs to the computation (as specified in a user's program) must be properly shared beforehand using `picco-utility`.
 In *deployment mode* (denoted with the flag `-d`), computational parties use public key cryptography in order to set up secure communication channels.
-Inputs to the computation (as specified in a user's program) must be properly shared beforehand using `picco-utility`.
+Inputs to the computation (as specified in a user's program) must be properly shared beforehand using `picco-web`.
 In *measurement mode* (denoted with the flag `-m`) foregoes public key infrastructure, instead having parties directly establish communication channels with each other.
 Any secret shared private inputs are produced via local pseudorandom generators once the initial setup is completed.
 This mode is useful if you are exclusively interested in benchmarking specific operations or protocols.

 **Note: as of this time measurement mode only supports generating shares of random private values, but not random public values.
 Any restrictions other restrictions outlined in [the corresponding section](#restrictions-on-user-programs) apply to both deployment and measurement modes.**

 **Program compilation.** To compile a user's program into its secure implementation, one needs to execute the following command:

 ```
-./picco [-d | -m] <user program> <SMC config> <translated program> <utility config>
+./picco [-d | -t | -m] <user program> <SMC config> <translated program> <utility config>
 ```

 Here, the arguments that the executable `picco` takes are:
-1. the compilation mode (`-d` for deployment or `-m` for measurement)
+1. the compilation mode (`-d` for deployment, `-t` for testing or `-m` for measurement)
 2. the name of the file containing user program to be translated;
 3. the of the file containing SMC config as described above;
 4. the name of a file that will store the result of user program translation as a C++ program;